 He could see how worried she was, but he believed they could move forward from here.
 "Come here, everything is going be alright," he told her and she went into his arms holding him close.
 "Let me tell you a story about a young man who had a secret, a very powerful secret, but he never told a living soul not for a long time.
 His parents told him, and I'm sure your parents told you the same thing, that if anyone found out the truth, it would destroy their family and everything they held dear, so he kept the secret to himself, until he found the right person to tell that secret, and you know what?"

 "Once the secret was told, the world became a much brighter place and everything was clear to him."
 Clark's eyes widened as his memories flowed back into his mind while telling her about his life and what he had gone through.
 He pulled her tighter against him.
 "I found Lois, and you, Jane, you found me."

-"Oh, Jonny, what a beautiful story, and I understand now," she smiled at him.
+"Oh, Jonny, what a beautiful story, and I understand now," she said and smiled at him.

 A/N(s): I hope you enjoyed this future 'what if' story of Clark Kent and his journey to find love and happiness.
 Thank you all for taking this journey with me, for leaving reviews and letting me know your thoughts.

 For those who were wondering, Neutron is in a 'special' cell where his powers could be contained.
 As far as his sentence, let's just say he won't be seen again, not for a long, long time.